MathEXLab/PySPOD/README.md

 ## Testing
 Regression tests are deployed using Travis CI, that is a continuous intergration framework.
-You can check out the current status of **PySPOD** [here](https://travis-ci.org/mengaldo/PySPOD).

-IF you want to run tests locally, you can do so by:
+If you want to run tests locally, you can do so by:

 ```bash
 > pytest -v